• Skip to primary navigation

 • Chia – packed with antioxidants, fiber, vitamins A & C, calcium, iron and magnesium (mastermicrogreens.com)

-• Cilantro – (pictured below) good source of vitamin A, B-complex vitamins, vitamin C, calcium, iron, manganese, magnesium, phosphorus, potassium, sodium, and zinc (texasrealfood.com)
+• Cilantro – good source of vitamin A, B-complex vitamins, vitamin C, calcium, iron, manganese, magnesium, phosphorus, potassium, sodium, and zinc (texasrealfood.com)

 • Clover – rich in vitamin K, selenium, chromium, and iron, contributing to various health benefits, including bone health, hormonal health, immune function, and heart health.
 (Microgreens World)